KaminariKillua/Themes/README.md

 Of course, these are just presets.
 You can give any theme your own creative twist by changing the provided variables!

+If your theme look out of the ordinary, it is likely that Discord overhauled its default look.
+I'll try to fix the problem at hand as soon as possible, so sit tight :)

 Thanks for using my theme(s)!
 If you have any questions, please shoot me a friend request at @Raijū#7334.